conhugh/RoSSO/README.md

 ## Comments on Organization:
 Overall layout of the codebase is as follows:
+#### graph_gen.py:
+      - generating binary adjacency matrices for environment graphs
-#### GraphGen.py:
+#### graph_comp.py:
-      - generating, storing, and loading environment graphs,
-      - extracting simple information about those graphs (e.g., graph diameter, set of leaf nodes, etc.)
+      - analyzing environment graphs (e.g., computing graph diameter, set of leaf nodes, etc.)
+      - encoding and decoding binary adjacency matrices (to/from a compressed format)
+      - modifying adjacency matrices to renumber nodes in accordance with grid graph symmetries
-#### StratCompJax.py:
+#### strat_comp.py:
       - initializing surveillance strategies
       - computing capture probabilities
-      - computing various gradients (including the MCP gradient)
-      - projecting updated strategies onto the constraint set (no longer used)
-      - parametrizing the constraints (see Docs/'Notes on Parametrization vs Projection.pdf')
+      - parametrizing strategy constraints (see Docs/'Notes on Parametrization vs Projection.pdf')
-      - accounting for symmetries in comparing grid graph strategies
+      - computing gradients (including the MCP gradient)
-#### StratOptOptax.py:
+#### strat_opt.py:
       - testing the performance of various gradient-based optimization methods
       - loading parameters/settings for desired optimization method
       - running gradient-based optimization for provided graphs and initial strategies
       - checking for strategy convergence during the optimization process
       - tracking and saving various metrics used to visualize performance of desired optimization method
-#### StratViz.py:
+#### strat_viz.py:
       - visualizing surveillance strategies by drawing and labeling graphs
       - visualizing metrics tracked during optimization processes
       - visualizing statistics about the results of strategy optimization processes
-#### TestSpec.py:
+#### test_spec.py:
-      - defines a "TestSpec", which stores information about computational studies including:
+      - defines "TestSpec" class, which stores information about computational studies including:
-          - environment graphs, with encodings that speed up adjacency matrix generation
+          - environment graphs and attack durations
           - number of random initial strategies to use for each graph
           - settings to use for the optimization process
-      - the TestSpec class enables saving and validates TestSpecs before running optimization processes
+      - TestSpec objects can validate themselves before running optimization processes
-#### Testing.py:
+#### testing.py:
-      - Connor's scratch paper -- recently used for studying tree graph properties
+      - just a free-form workspace -- recently used for studying tree graph properties
-#### ModifyTestSpec.py:
+#### modify_test_spec.py:
       - Not currently used
-#### StratOptColab.ipynb:
-      - Was used briefly to try running optimizations on GPU and TPU in Google Colab, not currently used